-As a team of disabled people, Direct Access is of the view that urban infrastructure throughout history has favoured the convenience of a wholly inaccurate and idealistic idea of what a society “should be”.
-Put simply, that most human settlements are largely discriminatory of people with disabilities, favouring the needs of the non-disabled individual in place of being inclusive to everyone.
+As a team of disabled people, Direct Access is of the view that urban infrastructure throughout history has favored the convenience of a wholly inaccurate and idealistic idea of what a society “should be”.
+Put simply, most human settlements are largely discriminatory toward people with disabilities, favoring the needs of the non-disabled individual instead of being inclusive to everyone.
+Given how most people are likely to be affected by some form of disability in their lifetime, not building our world based on that fact seems at best counterproductive and at worst dangerous.

-More recently, however, we have noticed that urban planners have actually begun to prioritize inclusivity.
-We attribute many reasons as to why this is, but we believe that the primary one is necessity.
-As populations grow older and live for longer than ever, built environments and the parties responsible for their planning, construction, and management are now attempting to ensure that all places are fully inclusive and accessible to people with disabilities.
+More recently, however, we have noticed that urban planners have begun to prioritize inclusivity.
+We attribute many reasons to this, but we believe that the primary one is necessity.
+As populations grow older and live longer than ever, built environments and the parties responsible for their planning, construction, and management are attempting to ensure that all places are fully inclusive and accessible to people with disabilities.
 Not just for individuals with mobility challenges, but for all people, regardless of their particular physical, sensory, or neurological capability.

-We believe that the current surge in funding for infrastructure, coupled with a global shift towards assistive technology, presents us with an acute understanding of the urban development’s failure to accommodate people with disabilities and the elderly.
-Pulling from Direct Access’ client base alone, we have noticed increased demand for accessibility services and facilities for environments big and small, from Migration centers operated by the United Nations, to medical plants (such as Pfizer), and a multitude of museums, retail parks, schools, universities, restaurants, and heritage sites across the world that we work with.
+We believe that the current surge in funding for infrastructure, coupled with a global shift towards assistive technology, presents us with an acute understanding of urban development’s failure to accommodate people with disabilities and the elderly.
+Pulling from Direct Access’ client base alone, we have noticed increased demand for accessibility services and facilities for environments big and small, from Migration centers operated by the United Nations to medical plants (such as Pfizer), and a multitude of museums, retail parks, schools, universities, restaurant franchises, and heritage sites across the world that we work with.

 By preparing for the inevitable now, business owners can get ahead of their competitors and accelerate the rate of inclusive facilities in society.
-Put simply, by investment in the short-term, the result in substantial rewards in the long-term, both from a financial perspective, but also sustainability – as Governments continue to publish new standards outlining mandatory accessibility policy every single day.
-If people’s needs are evolving, so too will the systems designed to support them.
+Investing now will result in substantial rewards in the long term, both from a financial perspective, and in terms of sustainability as Governments continue to publish new standards outlining mandatory accessibility policy.
+If people’s needs evolve, so will the systems designed to support them.

 It is important to note that inclusive urban development is frequently misaligned with the concept of the “smart city”.
 While the promise of “smart cities” is enticing, it often comes with a blind spot for the most vulnerable populations—those with disabilities and older adults.
-If we truly aspire to create urban environments that allow everyone to thrive, it is important to consult disabled people in the planning and design stages and listen to their feedback acutely.
-Smart city planners often fail to do this, which has an unfortunate knock-on effect on how truly inclusive the city ends up becoming.
+To create urban environments that allow everyone to thrive, it is important to consult disabled people in the planning and design stages and listen to their feedback acutely.
+Smart city planners often fail to do this, which has an unfortunate knock-on effect on how truly inclusive the city ends up being.
 To be receptive to the feedback of people with disabilities (and adopt a clear understanding of enforced codes and practices like the ADA), has the potential to transform our urban environments and facilities for the better.

 So, what is the first step to becoming inclusive?
-The answer is enlisting an access consultant to carry out an access audit of your existing environment, or play a key role in the development of the new one.
+The answer is to enlist an access consultant to carry out an access audit of your existing environment or play a key role in the development of the new one.

 68 Harrison Avenue,